This document provides details regarding the Dryad MQTT Sensor Data Integration.

 The connection is initiated when the client sends a CONNECT message to the Dryad external MQTT broker.
 The broker responds with a CONNACK message.
 Once the connection is established, the broker maintains it until either the client initiates a disconnect command or the connection is interrupted.

 The CONNACK message contains a return code indicating whether the connection is successful or not.
-Please refer to the official MQTT documentation’s Connect Reason Code section to find out the possible return (reason) codes.
+Please refer to the official MQTT documentation’s section to find out the possible return (reason) codes.

 To receive messages on topics of interest as a client, you must first send a SUBSCRIBE message to the Dryad external MQTT broker.
 The SUBSCRIBE message can have a packet identifier and a list of subscriptions.
 Each subscription contains a topic and a QoS level.